-Two restoration scenarios were performed around the LDG reach: a Weir Lowering scenario (WL) and a Business As Usual scenario (BAU).
-As expected, the WL scenario showed significant morphological modifications for both sediment transport formulas (MPM and Recking) whereas the BAU scenario predicted very few changes.
-In any case, even if the observed morphological evolution after the weir lowering will considerably enhance the ecological situation of the LDG reach by reactivating the sediment continuity allowing the circulation of anadromous fishes, this scenario might pose serious operational problems for the river managers.
-The upstream incision can, for example, induce:
+Two restoration scenarios were performed around the LDG reach: weir lowering (WL) and business-as-usual (BAU).
+As expected, the WL scenario showed significant bed elevation changes for both sediment transport equations (MPM and Recking), whereas the BAU scenario predicted very few changes.
+In any case, even if the simulated bed elevation changes after the weir lowering considerably enhances the ecological situation of the LDG reach by reactivating sediment continuity, allowing for the circulation of anadromous fishes, this scenario might pose serious operational problems for river managers.
+The upstream incision can, for example, induce

-- temporary bank erosions that can lead to the loss of portions of agricultural lands; - the propagation of the incision upstream until it meets a blocking point (the "Beaucens" weir and then the same problem will be observed); - the lowering of the water table on which the farmers depend;

-- the disconnection of the fishery water intake.
+- temporary bank erosion that can lead to the loss of portions of agricultural lands; - the propagation of the incision upstream until it meets a blocking point (the Beaucens weir, and then the same problem will be observed); - the lowering of the water table on which farmers depend; - the disconnection of the fishery water intake.

-The significant depositions observed downstream can increase flood risks knowing that it is already vulnerable as many stakes are located in this area.
-As we can see in Fig. 16, the simulated river bed with the MPM formula for the two 2018 flood events is very close to the left bank's altitude.
+The significant deposition observed downstream can increase flood risks considering that it is already vulnerable as many stakes are located in this area.
+As we can see in Fig. 16, the simulated riverbed with the MPM equation for the two 2018 flood events is very close to the left bank's altitude.

-However, our model's observed over-depositions and incisions can be criticized.
-Indeed, only bedload was considered with coarse sediments and not the total sediment mixture.
+However, our model's simulated over-deposition and incision have some limitations.
+Indeed, only bedload was considered with coarse sediment and not the total sediment mixture.
 The suspended load is completely neglected.
-Still, a significant percentage of the LDG is composed of very fine sediments (silt, clay), especially downstream, which might be mobilized quickly after an action on the downstream weir.
-This means that a portion of the mobilized sediment will certainly be flushed far downstream and not have time to settle and induce the observed modelled morphological changes.
-Depositions would still be observed but to a lesser extent.
-Besides, our model only considers one homogeneous grain size in the whole domain, which might also explain the over-depositions observed downstream.
-A perspective of improvement for the model can thus be to consider the whole grain size distribution spatially distributed over the studied domain to have a more realistic view of the impacts of any restoration measure.
-This can be done with the brand new sediment transport module "GAIA" developed to handle grain-size issues better.
+Still, a significant percentage of the LDG is composed of very fine sediments (silt, clay), especially downstream, which might be mobilised quickly after an action on the downstream weir.
+This means that a portion of the mobilised sediment will certainly be flushed far downstream and not have time to settle and induce the simulated morphological changes.
+Deposition would still be observed but to a lesser extent.
+In addition, our model only considers one homogeneous grain size in the whole domain, which might also explain the over-deposition simulated downstream.
+One potential improvement for the model would thus be to consider the whole grain-size distribution spatially distributed over the studied domain to have a more realistic view of the impacts of any restoration measure.
+This can be done with the brand new sediment transport module GAIA developed to handle grain-size issues better.
 To sum up, our model reproduces realistic tendencies but can still be improved to make better volumetric estimations.
-One recommendation to decision makers is to not only consider the downstream weir but to consider both weirs in the restoration project.
-Besides, in such kinds of complex morphologies, the main advice is to consider an adaptive management strategy with step by step monitoring and eventual corrections if needed.
+One recommendation to decision-makers is to not only consider the downstream weir but to consider both weirs in the restoration project.
+In addition, in such kinds of complex morphologies, the main advice is to consider an adaptive management strategy with step-by-step monitoring and eventual corrections if needed.